bemit/satellite-app/README.md

 Includes configurable PHP Dockerfile with:

-- PHP 7.4
+- PHP 8.x
-- Apache
+    - with FPM and a few extensions
+    - reusing FPM for a clean CLI worker image
 - OPCache
-- MySQL Client libs (pdo, pdo_mysql, mysqli)
+- PostgreSQL Client libs (using `pdo`)
-- Apache Mods: rewrite, deflate, brotli
+- NGINX base image for local routing
 - customize in [Dockerfile](Dockerfile)

-Configs are system originals, see files `docker-*` amd their respective docs.
+- a more "production" ready image, preconfigured for building [in CI](.github/workflows/blank.yml) with [docker-compose--prod.yml](docker-compose--prod.yml)

+For docker image configs see files in `_docker` and `_nginx`.

 Start containers specified in `docker-compose.yml`, then open: http://localhost:3333